 This is a bibliography of historical and sociological works on cybernetics, a science of “control and communication in the animal and the machine” which flourished from World War II into the 1970s.

-If you’ve come here after asking yourself (or Google) what cybernetics is, I recommend starting with Bernard Geoghegan and Benjamin Peters’ encyclopedia article “Cybernetics” and Geoffrey Bowker’s “ How to Be Universal: Some Cybernetic Strategies, 1943–70.”
-William Aspray’s “The Scientific Conceptualization of Information: A Survey” places cybernetics in the context of developments in computing and information theory, while Peter Galison’s “ The Ontology of the Enemy: Norbert Wiener and the Cybernetic Vision” is a classic account of the field’s military origins.
+Cybernetics,” from the International Encyclopedia of Communication Theory and Philosophy, and Geoffrey Bowker’s “ How to Be Universal: Some Cybernetic Strategies, 1943–70.”
+Ronald Kline’s is the synthetic history the field has been waiting for.
+William Aspray’s “ The Cybernetics Moment The Scientific Conceptualization of Information: A Survey” places cybernetics in the context of developments in computing and information theory, while Peter Galison’s “ The Ontology of the Enemy: Norbert Wiener and the Cybernetic Vision” is a classic account of the field’s military origins.
 The texts listed below survey the many forms cybernetics took in the decades that followed.

 The Big Picture